My Struggle (Knausgård novels): Audiobooks

 All six volumes of "My Struggle" were voiced as audiobooks by award-winning actor and narrator Edoardo Ballerini to popular and critical acclaim.
 Ballerini's recordings were the subject of feature pieces in The Guardian, "Narrator of 133 Hour Audiobook on His Evolving Art," the Norwegian magazine Aftenposten, "Knausgaard's American Voice," and featured prominently in a New York Times profile of the actor titled "The Voice of God... and Knausgaard, Whitman, Machiavelli..."
 Recorded Books produced the series.

 In popular culture

 The X-Files episode "My Struggle" was directly influenced by Knausgård's novel.

 In You're the Worst, the protagonist, novelist Jimmy Shive-Overly, is frequently seen reading the series.

+In the 2018 film Private Life, Richard Grimes, played by Paul Giamatti, holds up a copy of My Struggle and says, “Don’t knock denial.
+You have to have denial, or else you end up like this guy.”